wkumari/draft-wkumari-dnsop-extended-error/README.md

-      and should be 4 plus the length of the EXTRA-TEXT section (which may be a zero-length string). o  INFO-CODE, 16-bits, which is the principal contribution of this document. o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may hold additional textual information.
+      and should be 4 plus the length of the EXTRA-TEXT section (which may be a zero-length string). o  INFO-CODE, 16-bits, which is the principal contribution of this document.
+This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS message.
+The INFO-CODE serves as an index to the "Extended DNS Errors" registry Section 4.1. o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may hold additional textual information.
 Note: EXTRA-TEXT may be zero octets in length, indicating there is no EXTRA-TEXT included.

-3. Use of the Extended DNS Error option
+      Care should be take not to leak private information that an observer would not otherwise have access to, such as account numbers.

    The Extended DNS Error (EDE) is an EDNS option.
-It can be included in any response (SERVFAIL, NXDOMAIN, REFUSED, etc) to a query that includes OPT Pseudo-RR [RFC6891].
+It can be included in any response (SERVFAIL, NXDOMAIN, REFUSED, and even NOERROR, etc) to a query that includes OPT Pseudo-RR [RFC6891].
 This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error and information codes to be defined in the future.

-   The fields of the Extended DNS Error option are defined further in the following sub-sections.
+3. Defined Extended DNS Errors

+   This document defines some initial EDE codes.
+The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry Section 4.1.
+The INFO-CODE from the EDE EDNS option is used to serve as an index into the "Extended DNS Error codes" IANA registry, the initial values for which are defined in the following sub-sections.